 We spent a good amount of time on the Car Pro Show last weekend talking about Teen Driver Safety Week.
 It can be a life changer for the parents as well as the child.
 For most parents, your childís independence is exciting and scary at the same time.

 We had a caller to the nationally syndicated show who had a son who wanted a pickup truck.
 While I like pickups as a first vehicle, this family was on a limited budget.
 I spoke to the teen on the air to try to explain why he would be better Read More

-Editorís Note: This article has been updated since its original post in February of 2017.]
+Editorís Note: This story has been updated following its original post date.

 I am often asked about buying a used car from a private seller versus a dealership.
 Unbiased, I am always a fan of buying a factory certified car when available, but usually those are only a few years old and many people cannot afford them.
 There are also benefits to purchasing a non-certified car from a reputable new car dealership.
 The good ones are careful what they sell and wonít sell a used car until it has been checked over.

 There are a lot of people who need to buy the nearly impossible to find $5000 used car, but there are many more who need a used car from $7500 to $12,500 and often they turn to private sellers, which is fine if you do your homework and proceed with caution.
 Read More

 If you arenít a fan of red light and speed cameras you wouldnít be alone.
 Theyíve been the subject of controversy in communities to the degree that some have stopped using them.
 For example, Texas banned red light cameras in 2019.
 On the other hand, California is currently exploring the use of speed cameras and if passed, a bill introduced in March could legalize them.
 (However, a previous attempt to get speed cameras in San Jose and San Francisco was defeated in Read More